TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 10/Proverbs 10.29.md

 ---

-The way of Jehovah is a stronghold to the upright; But it is a destruction to the workers of iniquity.
+The way of Yahweh is a stronghold to the upright, but it is a destruction to the workers of iniquity.